EV Company News For The Month Of March 2020

 On March 2, Electrek reported:

-Toyota will build an EV plant in Tianjin, China, in 2020.....it will build a new electric vehicle plant in cooperation with the First Automobile Works (FAW) in Tianjin, China.
+Toyota will build an EV plant in Tianjin, China, in 2020... it will build a new electric vehicle plant in cooperation with the First Automobile Works (FAW) in Tianjin, China.
 The two companies will invest about $1.22 billion in the project.
 The plant is expected to produce 200,000 battery-only, plug-in hybrid and fuel-cell vehicles every year.
 The company did not indicate how many units would be electric, plug-in hybrid, or fuel cell.

 On March 23, Toyota reported: "Toyota and Hino to jointly develop heavy-duty fuel cell truck."